brendanle/MedDoc-API/README.md

 ## To-Do:
 - Deploy *PUT* and ~~PATCH~~ methods
-- GET method wip to display uuid & fname,lname
+- Rework logic behind PATCH method
 - Enhance safety measures through the use of data privatization for the API
 - Include further details for patients
 - Include an administrative dashboard to allow seamless access to the methods
+- Fix bug where upon refreshing the page, popup is shown saying "Failed to fetch patient data"

+## Completed:
+- ~~GET method wip to display uuid, fname, lname, phone_number~~
 - ~~Include a drop-down menu for user to select method of choice~~